giusguerrini/xwterm/doc/90-sample-server.md

 If you are experiencing this issue, you can add the option **--aiohttp-workaround** as a workaround.
 With this option, the WebSocket server is managed by a separate process running in the background.
-- On Windows, after the first session has been established, the program may become insensitive to CTRL-C and must be killed via Task Manager or by closing its termina.
+- On Windows, after the first session has been established, the program may become insensitive to CTRL-C and must be killed via Task Manager or by closing its terminal.
 This problem is probably related to the ConPTY subsystem; maybe some cleanup/detach code is required after the child process has been launched.